OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

       row[index] = cell.indexOf(";") === 0 ? cell.substr(1) : cell;
     ```

+> [!NOTE]
-If your file uses tabs or any other character to separate the values, replace the `;` in the above substitutions with `\t` or whatever character is being used.
+> If your file uses tabs or any other character to separate the values, replace the `;` in the above substitutions with `\t` or whatever character is being used.

 ### Large CSV files